 Everyone should have a neighborhood restaurant as friendly and delicious as this place.
 It’s one of the very best spots in Chicago to hang out with friends and eat good food, and if it were downtown, it would be impossible to get into.
 Make sure to order one of the mussel dishes (there are several options) - and the veteran move is to bring your own nice bottle of wine and plan on staying for a while.
 You will all eventually have to face reality and go back to your own neighborhoods, but enjoy yourself for as long as you can before then.

 Beatrix is on the larger side, but it checks off all the other SCRPRTCUWFF boxes.
 Plus, it’s kind of healthy, and close to Soulcycle/Flywheel/Pure Barre, not to mention Whole Foods if you need to grab a few groceries on the way home.
-It’s the kind of place where you can meet a few friends after work (or a workout), then get on with your errands.
-Which is what life is all about.
+It’s the kind of place where you can meet a few friends after work (or a workout), then continue with the errands that seem to take up most of your waking hours.

-Lula is a neighborhood spot in Logan Square that’s been around since 1999 - it’s been doing the farm-to-table thing since before it was a thing.
+Lula is a neighborhood spot that’s been serving farm-to-table food in Logan Square since 1999.
 The small space is split into two separate rooms with a tiny connecting corridor in the middle, and the people and artwork inside will remind you of your favorite coffee shop in college.
-But unlike that place, Lula is a full-on restaurant serving seasonal dishes like grilled kohlrabi, roasted squash, and duck breast.
+Unlike that place, Lula is a full-on restaurant serving seasonal dishes like cauliflower risotto, roasted squash, and duck breast.
 The menu changes, but it’s always excellent.

 Good sushi can get pretty expensive.
-But Raisu, a small, low-key restaurant in Albany Park, has high-quality fish that’s still affordable - as long as you stay away from the omakase.
+But Raisu, a small, low-key restaurant in Albany Park, has high-quality fish that’s still affordable.
 Focus on the nigiri and sashimi, and get a roll or two to share.
 There are non-sushi entrees available as well, in case someone in your group wants to go that route.

 When you want Italian food specifically, consider Davanti Enoteca in Little Italy.
 It’s a small spot with a large and very reliable menu.
 Get a few pastas and “vasis” (a.k.a. things that come in jars and go on toast) to share, plus a bottle of wine.
 Wine - the official sponsor of SCRPRTCUWFFs everywhere.